 Overview

 As a member of the Intellectual Property Team, Jeremy represents clients in connection with the acquisition, maintenance and litigation of trademark, copyright and trade secret rights.
-Jeremy frequently writes and presents on copyright and trademark matters and emerging issues.
+Jeremy frequently writes and presents on copyright and trademark matters and emerging issues, including co-authoring the introduction to Chambers and Partners annual Trade Marks & Copyright Global Practice Guide.

-Jeremy’s pro bono work has included enforcing the copyrights of local artists through Volunteer Lawyers for the Arts, as well as complex civil litigation surrounding international child abduction.
+Jeremy’s pro bono work ranges from enforcing the copyrights of local artists through Volunteer Lawyers for the Arts, to complex civil litigation seeking to return abducted children to their families.

 Experience